yzhang511/NEDS/README.md

 |-------|-------------|------|
 | NEDS (Medium) | NEDS trained on 40 sessions from IBL repeated site dataset | Coming soon |
 | NEDS (Large) | NEDS trained on 79 sessions from IBL repeated site dataset | Coming soon |

+The IBL sessions used for pre-training are in `data/train_eids.txt`, while the held-out sessions for evaluation are in `data/test_eids.txt`.

 ## Citation